 - Income reports

 - All the juicy details of what I have done and how I did it!

 - And a bunch of other stuff

-Part of me feels like this is experiment is doomed to fail and it really does push me out of my comfort zone completely.
+Part of me feels like this zero link building case study is doomed to fail and it really does push me out of my comfort zone completely.
 I have never created video tutorials before or used my knowledge and experience to teach/help others.

 I have always relied on creating links to get rankings and traffic, but now I’m only relying on creating great content to get links to get rankings and traffic.
 Scary!